 Those with a valid Letter of Authorisation should contact their chosen Cadw site to check availability and discuss arrangements for the free visit.

 Complete our online form, which will be forwarded to a custodian who will confirm your booking.
-Please book your visit in advance — please give 5 days notice, although we will do our best to process your booking if less than this, we cannot guarantee a free visit.
+Please book your visit at least 3 working days in advance for individual families and 5 days for groups, although we will do our best to process your booking if less than this, we cannot guarantee a free visit.

 If you don’t have the letter — please speak to your Fostering Agency.
 The Action for Children scheme is open to all fostering agencies.
 Agencies can make one application that will cover all of the foster families that they work with.
 There is no charge for membership of the scheme.
 Fostering agencies that wish to join the scheme can contact Action for Children Fostering Wales on 01633 270422 to request further information and guidance on how to obtain passes for their fostering families.